When migrants arrived in droves, this poor New Mexico city opened its arms

 The support has come from a wide variety of sources in Deming, from local churches and NGOs, to individual volunteers.

 "I was asleep already on Mother's Day.
-And then a family came to the house, knocked on the door," recalled Father Manuel Ibarra, the priest at St. Ann's Church in Deming.
+And then a family came to the house, knocked on the door," recalled the Rev. Manuel Ibarra, the priest at St. Ann's Church in Deming.
 "It was a family from Guatemala, and they were asking for shelter."

 Ibarra's church has housed 300 migrants since that first day in May.
 On average, the church takes in 85 people each week.